 Finally, you can use your kitty’s unique quirks and personality as inspiration.
 This can lead to other categories, like food or video games, that fit your cat’s temperament.

 Here are names for your female kitty.
 You can use the meanings of the names as inspiration or just base it on how much you like the name itself.

 Korean Male Cat Names

-Just like with the female names, you can use the meaning of a name or pick something just because the name is appealing.
+Just like with the female names, with these male names, you can use the meaning of a name or pick something just because it’s appealing.

 Korean Cat Names Based on Colors

 These names all translate to color in some way, though some of these names aren’t specific to a color but are items that we associate with a particular color.
 Either way, you might find a great name for your white or black or ginger cat here or your cat with green or blue eyes.

 Naming your cat after food or a drink is a fun way to celebrate your cat’s character in addition to Korean culture.

 Names Based on Drinks

 These are names of popular Korean actors who have starred in movies and K-dramas.